Turao/n26-transactions/README.md

 - Running the project (with locally installed dependencies): `mvn test`

+##### Additional notes
+The **N26 Coding Challenge** application uses Spring's `TaskExecutor` and Java's `ScheduledExecutorService` classes so as to provide support for asynchronous methods and scheduled tasks, respectively.

+Both can be configured using environment variables - or directly, in the `application.yaml` file.
+Environment variables supported:
+- `EXECUTORS_TASK_CORE_POOL_SIZE`: The ThreadPoolExecutor's core pool size.
+Default is 1.
+- `EXECUTORS_SCHEDULER_CORE_POOL_SIZE`: The ScheduledExecutorService's core pool size.
+Default is 1.
 ## Design

 This project follows a standard clean architecture approach, hints of Domain-Driven design, and CQRS concepts.